KHLAAC Bylaws

 Section 11.
 All KHLAAC commissioners shall file their Tax Clearance (both personal and business of which you have ownership in), Oath of Office, Resume, Confidentiality Report, and Substantial Interests paperwork with 30 days of being appointed to the KHLAAC Board.

-MEETINGS
+ARTICLE IV: MEETINGS

 Section 1.
 Regular meetings.
 In accordance with K.S.A.
 74-6505, the commission shall meet at least four times a year.
 The chairperson may call additional meetings as necessary to carry out the functions of the commission.
 A regular meeting of the commission shall be held on the fourth Thursday of the month in: October, January, April and July.
 These meetings shall be held at such time and place as designated by a majority of the commission and with a minimum of five (5) business days to notify each commissioner and the executive director.

-Section2.
+Section 2.
 Quorum.
 In accordance with K.S.A.
 74-6505, a majority of members shall constitute a quorum.

 Section 3.
 Agenda.
 Agendas for all regular meetings shall be available at the KHLAAC office at least three (3) business days prior to the meetings.